 Research | Current

 Dr Lees-Marshment is a research-led but practice-oriented academic who researches the relationship between politicians, government and public opinion, mainly through the field of political marketing which she has established international expertise in, but more recently, political leadership.
 She is author/editor of 13 books.
-Her forthcoming book The Ministry of Public Input considers how public input through different forms (market research, consultation and deliberation) can be integrated into political leadership, and draws on 51 interviews with ministers in the UK, Canada, New Zealand, Australia and the US about public input in government.
+Her most recent book The Ministry of Public Input considers how public input through different forms (market research, consultation and deliberation) can be integrated into political leadership, and draws on 51 interviews with ministers in the UK, Canada, New Zealand, Australia and the US about public input in government.

 Jennifer also aims to support the work of other scholars through research organisation and nurturing leadership, and engage in transfer knowledge through involving practitioners in academic life and applying research to practice.

 In her teaching she seeks to embed transferrable skills and applied work alongside a philosophy of collaborative teaching using peer tutors and online resources and in particular a new course The Practice of Politics.
 She also teaches courses on Political Marketing and Political Management in Government.
 See www.lees-marshment.org for further details.

 Availability in 2015

 The Practice of Politics - see https://www.coursebuilder.cad.auckland.ac.nz/flexiblelearning/practice-of-politics/ (Auckland login only)